MARY LOUISE KELLY, Host:

 SHUTE: On a personal level, height reflects not just health but also economic success.
 Taller people tend to be smarter and to earn more.
 That's one reason everybody's happy that Wayne is growing so tall.
 For each of us, the goal is to reach our genetic height potential, even if you're as short as Napoleon.

-Mr. ANDREAS SCHICK (Researcher, Ohio State University): If you've reached your maximum height, that probably means you've also reached your maximum physical and mental development.
+ANDREAS SCHICK: If you've reached your maximum height, that probably means you've also reached your maximum physical and mental development.

 SHUTE: Andreas Schick, a graduate student in economics at Ohio State University, is studying why taller people earn more.